dnnsharp/excel/en/Load_Entities_Excel_File.md

 Ex: Field0, Field1, etc ...

-**Remove Fields Names**

-Check this option if you do not want to serialize the names of the fields.

 **Properties**

 Select the specific columns of the excel file that you wish to retrieve.
 This field is ignored if Include All Fields is checked.